dex2code/massa_acheta/README.md

 > How to get your own Telegram ID value: https://www.youtube.com/watch?v=e_d3KqI6zkI

-You can stop the process anywhere by pressing Ctrl+C, but before starting the installation again, run the following command to clear all changes made:
+You can stop the installation process anywhere by pressing Ctrl+C, but before starting the installation again, run the following command to clear all changes made:
 ```
 cd ~ && bash <(wget -qO- https://raw.githubusercontent.com/dex2code/massa_acheta/main/uninstall.sh)
 ```